Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 However, construction was overtaken by events, namely the more direct South East Mainline via Grove Park, Orpington and Sevenoaks, which later became the South Eastern Railway – a route originally rejected due to the need for a tunnel at Sevenoaks, which is the longest in the south of England.
 Thus construction of the MKR in its original form was abandoned at New Beckenham, and a sharp kink to the west was introduced to take trains to a revised terminus at Addiscombe, something of an anticlimax by all accounts.
 This opened in 1864, and branches at Elmers End (to Hayes) and Woodside (to connect with the Oxted Line at Sanderstead, opening in 1885) were added.
 The branch from Woodside to Sanderstead was never a huge success and was finally closed by British Rail on 13 May 1983.
 The branch to Hayes became much the main route, with the service between Elmers End and Addiscombe reduced to a shuttle service (although with some through services at peak hours).

 Instead of running into the old Addiscombe station – which has now been demolished for housing – trams follow the Sanderstead branch alignment as far as Addiscombe Road.
 While the old branch was pretty useless as it missed Croydon, the obvious major traffic objective in the area, Tramlink was able to make good use of this alignment by running trams up onto the Addiscombe Road in order to serve Croydon Town Centre.
-In addition, extra stops were added at Arena (where the Beckenham line joins), Blackhorse Lane (at the former junction of the Addiscombe and Selsdon branches) and Addiscombe (on the site of the former Bingham Road station on the Sanderstead branch).
+In addition, extra stops were added at Arena (above), Blackhorse Lane (at the former junction of the Addiscombe and Selsdon branches) and Addiscombe (on the site of the former Bingham Road station on the Sanderstead branch).

 Navigation